geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the value of ``base`` raised to the power of ``exponent``
    * - random
      - None
      - Returns a Double value with a positive sign, greater than or equal to ``0.0`` and less than ``1.0``.
-Returned values are chosen pseudorandomly with (approximately) uniform distribution from that range.
+Returned values are chosen pseudo-randomly with (approximately) uniform distribution from that range.
    * - rint
      - ``x``:Double
      -  Returns the Double value that is closest in value to the argument and is equal to a mathematical integer.
 If two double values that are mathematical integers are equally close, the result is the integer value that is even.